-EAP 1520 Reading V
+EAP 1520C Reading V

-A low advanced college level reading skills course in which students will be equipped with the skills necessary for the efficient processing of general academic texts.
+A low advanced college-level reading skills course in which students will be equipped with the skills necessary for the efficient processing of general academic texts.
+This course includes an integrated reading skills lab designed to increase student's active and passive vocabulary.